5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Sandy_Bridge_Ventura.md

 	- **`MacBookPro8,3`** (= 17″ Display, Core i7)
 - **For NUCs**: **`Macmini5,x`**

+> **Note**: Once macOS 12 or newer is installed, you can disable the "Reroute kern.hv" and "IOGetVMMPresent" Kernel Patches.
+RestrictEvents will handle the VMM-Board-id spoof from now on. **Only Exception**: Before running the "Install macOS" App, you have to re-enable the kernel patches again.
+Otherwise the installer will say the system is incompatible because of the unsupported SMBIOS it detects.

 #### When Upgrading from macOS Catalina or older
 Since macOS Catalina and older lack the virtualization capabilities required to apply the VMM Board-ID spoof, switching to a supported SMBIOS temporarily is mandatory in order to be able to install macOS Ventura.
 Otherwise you will be greeted by the crossed-out circle instead of the Apple logo when trying to boot.